day-by-day-calendar/day-by-day-calendar.github.io/index.md

 * text month widget, week widget;
 * ability to use different calendar profiles in widgets and the app;
 * invitations for calendar events and check of guest list;
-* [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) app is supported for better business management.
+* <a href="https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm" target="_blank">Tasker</a> app is supported for better business management.
 E.g. you can have a task reminder to go off when you come to work;
 * subtasks or todo lists in your events and tasks to write down business ideas or daily routine;
 * rich set of options for recurrent tasks;
 * priority in tasks to differentiate between more and less important business or routine tasks;